 In 1973, Salvador Dalí published the cookbook, “Les Diners de Gala,” which, he said, was “uniquely devoted to the pleasures of taste.”
 More than 40 years later, Taschen is reprinting it.
-It features an array of all his 136 rare preparations, spread over 12 chapters.
+It features all his 136 rare preparations, spread over 12 chapters.

-There’s a restaurant in Chicago whose offerings too, are in a sense, surreal because its dishes are in the most unexpected forms and delivered with showmanship to boot.
+There’s a restaurant in Chicago, whose dishes are, in a sense, surreal too, because they’re in the most unexpected forms and delivered with showmanship to boot.
 The array of courses at Alinea is an “edible magic show,” of sorts, performed “in part, to shock and awe,” writes Sarah Freeman in Eater.